Whether you aspire to be a bodybuilder, powerlifter, or just want to start lifting weights, you need to begin with the basics.

 There are certain core exercises you need to learn how to perform.
-You also need to know how to maximize muscle growth and strength for each body part.
+You also need to know the proper methods to maximize muscle growth and strength for each body part.

-That’s why I created this post, the Fundamentals of Weight Training.
+That’s why I created this post for you called the Fundamentals of Weight Training.
+You’ll learn everything you need to get started on your awesome journey to building muscle!

 Benefits of Weight Training